-Table 15 shows the projected incremental assessed value, projected tax rates that would produce tax increment revenues, and the annual tax increment revenues (not adjusted for under-collection, penalties, and interest).
+Table 15 shows the projected incremental assessed value, projected tax rates, and the annual tax increment revenues (not adjusted for under-collection, penalties, and interest).
 These projections of increment are the basis for the projections in Table 12.

 Revenue Sharing is not projected to commence before the termination of the Plan, as the Area is not projected to meet revenue sharing targets at 10% of initial maximum indebtedness in the life of the Plan.